Proud Canadian Company

 Before you start house hunting or apply for a mortgage, it’s essential to understand the difference between prequalification and preapproval.
 These two steps may sound similar, but they serve distinctly different purposes, and understanding what sets them apart can help you approach the homebuying process with greater confidence and clarity.
 Grasping the differences between these two processes is crucial:

-- Rate Protection: Typically, only preapproval allows you to lock in interest rates.
-When qualifying for a variable-rate mortgage (VRM) or adjustable-rate mortgage (ARM), this means that only your discount from the prime rate is locked in, while the interest rate initially provided and applied to qualify your mortgage is not.
+• Rate Protection: Typically, only preapproval allows you to lock in interest rates.
+When qualifying for a variable-rate mortgage (VRM) or adjustable-rate mortgage (ARM), only your discount from the prime rate is locked in; the interest rate initially provided and used to qualify your mortgage is not.

 When Should You Get Pre-Qualified or Pre-Approved?

 It’s a good idea to get pre-qualified early, ideally when you’re first considering homeownership.
-Prequalification provides a rough estimate of what you might be able to afford, based on your income and debts, which helps you set a realistic budget and narrow your search.
+Prequalification provides a rough estimate of what you might be able to afford based on your income and debts, helping you set a realistic budget and narrow your search.
 It’s a low-commitment approach that doesn’t require complete documentation, making it useful for early-stage planning.

 Once you’re actively looking and ready to make offers, it’s time to get preapproved.
 Preapproval involves a more in-depth examination of your finances, including a credit check, which enables lenders to provide a more accurate estimate of your borrowing limit.
 At this stage, you’ll need information about the type of property you’re considering, as the approval can be tailored to specific property characteristics.